After 14 years as a plasterer and business owner, Johnathan wanted a career change and looked to Options Skills to make his dream a reality.

 The course allows a new entrant to the industry to gain the skills, knowledge and experience to become an electrician.
 However, we can also tailor the course to suit those with experience in the trade.

 Completing the first stage of training in our Birmingham centre, Johnathan learnt essential theoretical knowledge and practical skills.
-From health and safety to commercial installation, the course covers a lot in a short space of time.
-And, it’s through plenty of 1-1 teaching, exams and assessments that we ensure students are on track.
+From health and safety to commercial installation, the course covers a lot in a short time.
+And it’s through plenty of 1-1 teaching, exams and assessments that we ensure students are on track.

 “The standard of training was good; this was evidenced in me passing every exam and practical first time.
 You do have to put the time and effort in yourself though as it is a tough course.
 Big thanks to Mark Keenan and Tom for all their help…